The Childgrove

-Me, at nine years old, an INFP pacifist who feared my own emotions, keeping them locked in the image of the old nailed shut door in my father’s shop basement.
+Yep, that’s me, warming my toes in the den of the kitchen, an INFP pacifist who feared my emotions, keeping them locked in the image of the old nailed-shut door in my father’s shop basement.

 The me in the story is the me in real life, minus the dramatics of the novel.
 The world of the 60s in a small midwestern city is unrepeatable now.
 It was a world on the border of two eras.
 In a way, so was I. While the cultural revolution was brewing on the coasts, it trickled slowly into the Midwest.
-My word was still filled with neighborhood grocery stores, and bike rides through old tree shaded streets filled with fading memories of summers where everyone spent the evening on the front porches, and promenading on the walks to see and be seen by the neighbors.
+My world was still filled with neighborhood grocery stores and bike rides through old tree-shaded streets filled with fading memories of summers when everyone spent the evening on the front porches and promenading on the walks to see and be seen by the neighbors.
 The older folks still sat out there, but there was no one to talk to anymore.

 It was homogeneous where I grew up.
 Every kid had pretty much the same ethnic heritage and the same backstory.
 We were all turned loose to fend for ourselves when we were not at school.
 Hence, socialization was left up to the kids to figure out themselves.
 I played with random neighbor kids fine, but as I grew, I came to realize I was not like the other kids at all.

-I I spent much of my childhood with imaginary friends, and reacted oddly to seeing the history of my hometown around me.
+So, I spent much of my childhood with imaginary friends and reacted oddly to seeing the history of my hometown around me.
 The visions I experienced were common, and I did spend time in cemeteries talking to the headstones, asking questions about who they were and what their lives were like.
 My mother says I would cry when passing collapsing old barns and farmhouses while taking drives through the country, another long gone form of entertainment.
-The incident with the Kool Aid really happened, as did the mysterious crack on the head on the stairway of the old department store.
-I really did walk down the abandoned streets of long vanished shops and try to see them in their heyday.
-Other kids found me weird, and had little tolerance for me.
+The incident with the Kool-Aid really happened, as did the mysterious crack on the head on the stairway of the old department store.
+I really did walk down the abandoned streets of long-vanished shops and try to see them in their heyday.
+Other kids found me weird and had little tolerance for me.

-I remembered sharing my fears and frustrations with him before, and found I could let myself back into that space again.
+I remembered sharing my fears and frustrations with him before and found I could return to that space again.
 From my adult perspective, I questioned just how much my mind could fill in when I pictured him, and how I could know so much about a world I was born too late to experience.
 As a child, I would just accept it.
 So when I indulged in the same willing suspension of disbelief as my adult self, Edward became perhaps more real to me now than he did then, and with that, questions took shape.

-I knew him , perhaps another side of my own personality, but maybe not.
-We share some tendency’s, but Edward is more outgoing than me, precocious, loves to quote Aristotle, and has been educated in a British boarding school.
-He suffers from emotional dysregulation and will spiral out of control in emotional situations while I just denied mine.
-He is introspective, I am impulsive.
+I knew him, perhaps another side of my own personality, but maybe not.
+We share some tendencies, but Edward is more outgoing than me, intelligent, loves to quote Aristotle, and has been educated in a British boarding school.
+He suffers from emotional dysregulation and will spiral out of control in emotional situations, while I just denied mine.
+He is introspective; I am impulsive.
 We are more like counterbalances for each other.
 When my story became entwined with his, it became a fuzzy line between truth and fiction.

 I believe that the direction/angle at which we view reality alters our perception/understanding of it and of our true nature as sentient souls, hence both Kierkegaard’s observation and John continually repeating the message, “Time is not what you think it is.”
 This came from the mathematical construct of “Imaginary Time.”
-Stephen Hawking posed that in using this mathematical model, it brings up real questions on the nature of reality as to what is real and what is imaginary as being only the distinction in our minds.
+Stephen Hawking posed that using this mathematical model raises fundamental questions on the nature of reality, as to what is real and what is imaginary, which are only the distinctions in our minds.

-Edward was fading too, and taking that age with him.
-When he was gone, there would be no one left who remembered sitting in the Tootle Opera house, or hopping the overhead electric trolly with a passel of orphan boys on a autumn evening.
-I had this conversation with my grandmother years ago before she passed, and soaked up the remembrances, even though they were pail copies of the original.
+Edward was fading too and taking that age with him.
+When he was gone, there would be no one left who remembered sitting in the Tootle Opera house or hopping the overhead electric trolly with a passel of orphan boys on an autumn evening.
+I had this conversation with my grandmother years ago before she passed, and soaked up the remembrances, even though they were pale copies of the original.
 Now, it was only Edward, still young and full of the excitement of childhood experience.
 It hurt me to think he would vanish forever.

 So, to answer the question for all time, “Was Edward real?”
-I can honestly, as the author ask back, “Is he real to you?
+I can honestly ask, as the author asks back, “Is he real to you?
 If he is, then yes.”
 I know he is part of my soul, my first and always best friend.

 David, Harry Langdon & Vaudeville

-David is such a pivotal character in Edward’s, and eventually, even John’s life by the end of the story.
-His fate was necessary to the story arc, but I felt so guilty, I resurrected him under the name Lincoln, and gave him his own musical!
+David is such a pivotal character in Edward’s and eventually even John’s life by the end of the story.
+His fate was necessary to the story arc, but I felt so guilty that I resurrected him under the name Lincoln and gave him his own musical!

 Theater kids get a bad rap, but often, they are introverts who find hiding behind the mask of a character the only way they can face the world.
 When I realized David was using the stage as his window game, it opened up a whole extra dimension for his life.

-David’s arc of unfulfilled potential, tragedy, triumph, and ultimately, a shining star in the memory for the very few he touched, gave him a tremendous impact that reverberated through several generations.
+David’s arc of unfulfilled potential, tragedy, triumph, and ultimately, a shining star in the memory of the very few he touched gave him a tremendous impact that reverberated through several generations.
 It may lean towards melodrama, but that would be David all over.

-When I began writing the character of David.
-His death scene lacked any emotional punch because he had no real backstory other than a friend.
-As I pondered that one, a video popped up on my Facebook feed of a song that had been featured on a popular sit-com I had watched regularly with my late wife, and this had been the last episode we saw before her death.
-At the time, we both commented on how well the young man on it sang, so I took it as a sign and looked him up, and at his young age, he had an impressive resume.
-There were numerous videos, interviews, and recorded live streams of him, and it was his exuberance, big smile, and beautiful voice then became the basis for the character that David needed to be, so now his loss not only had a genuine impact but proved to be a reoccurring and emotional anchor for Edward clear to the end.
+When I began writing the character of David, his death scene lacked any emotional punch because he had no real backstory other than a friend.
+As I pondered that one, a video popped up on my Facebook feed of a song that had been featured on a popular sitcom I had watched regularly with my late wife, and this had been the last episode we saw before her death.
+We both commented on how well the young man sang at the time, so I took it as a sign and looked him up.
+At his young age, he had an impressive resume.
+There were numerous videos, interviews, and recorded live streams of him.
+His exuberance, big smile, and beautiful voice became the basis for the character that David needed to be, so now his loss had a genuine impact and proved to be a reoccurring and emotional anchor for Edward clear to the end.

-The Crystal Theatre was a 400-seat vaudeville/movie house built in 1907 and was about two blocks from where my father’s shop was and was one of dozens of such theaters in downtown St. Joseph at that time.
+The Crystal Theatre was a 400-seat vaudeville/movie house built in 1907.
+It was about two blocks from my father’s shop and was one of dozens of such theaters in downtown St. Joseph at that time.
 It ceased operation in 1938 and was demolished in 1950, well before my time, but my mother remembered seeing movies there as a child.
 Until writing the ending, I had no idea that the site is now a parking lot used by Highland Dairy, the company that bought out Western Dairy, where Edward worked as a young man.
-Having him make that emotional connection, in the end, was me making that connection, real-time.
+Having him make that emotional connection, in the end, was me making that connection in real-time.
 I also discovered that my sister’s best friend, who accompanied me around while in my sister’s care back in the ’60s, was part of the family that owned the dairy.
 More connections.

 I stumbled on the song ‘No Man’s Land,’ which had been a hit for Al Jolson in 1918, and I considered that another fortuitous circumstance.
-Having David sing it made it seem like it should be there as a message, after having already called the stables that in later chapters.
+Having David sing it made it seem like it should be there as a message after having already called the stables in later chapters.

-There were so many acts that defined the early days of radio, television and movies, that originated on the vaudeville stage, and many of those started as kids, like David.
+There were so many acts that defined the early days of radio, television, and movies that originated on the vaudeville stage, and many of those started as kids, like David.
 Vaudeville was the YouTube of its day, where almost anyone could get on a stage and try something new.
 It bred the Marx Brothers, W. C. Fields, Sammy Davis Jr., Bob Hope, Fred Astaire, May West, and others.
-The opening act in the shows was usually a “Silent Act,” which gave rise to the silent movies and made stars of Buster Keaton, Harold Lloyd, and Charlie Chaplin.
+The show’s opening act was usually a “Silent Act,” whose job it was to warm up the still noisy audiance so they would settle down for the rest of the show.
+The masters of this art form, like Buster Keaton, Harold Lloyd, and Charlie Chaplin, were the perfect fit for the medium of silent movies that eventually took vaudeville place.

 Whatever her motivation, she presented a soft front for those kids, and that story begat the coco scene with Richard.